normalized-db/core/README.md

    `IStoreTargetConfig`-object which in return also declares the target type (`type`-option) and optionally the `isArray` and `cascadeRemoval` boolean flags.

- - `lastModified` (string): Like the `key`-option, this option optionally defines the object's field with a "last-modified"-timestamp.
-This is used for logging-functionality of data-stores to detect whether an object has changed or not.

  - `autoKey` (boolean): If set to `true`, this option tells data stores to automatically generate an unique identifier for new objects without a key.